How to Fix a Roof Leak: A Homeowner's Guide

 While it’s important to prioritize safety and avoid climbing on your roof unless you are properly equipped, a visual inspection from the ground can reveal a lot.
 Look for shingles that are missing, cracked, curled, or broken.
 Pay close attention to the areas around vents, pipes, skylights, and your chimney, as the flashing in these spots is a common failure point.
 You might also see granules from your shingles collecting in your gutters, which suggests they are wearing out and losing their protective layer.
 Remember, water can travel along rafters and decking, so the damage on your roof may not be directly above the stain you see on your ceiling.

-How Do You Find the Source of a Roof Leak?
+How to Pinpoint the Source of a Roof Leak

 Finding the exact spot where water is getting in can feel like detective work.
 Water often travels along rafters or inside ceilings before it shows up as a stain, meaning the source of the leak might be far from where you see the damage.
 A systematic approach is the best way to trace the water back to its entry point.
 These steps will help you locate the problem so you can determine your next move.